france-connect/sources/back/libs/logger/README.md

 ### 3. LoggerService

 The `LoggerService` is the global service that should be used in the application to log messages.
 Its structure and levels are based on the syslog protocol for a better compatibility with external tools.
-If defined, it uses the `AsyncLocalStorageModule` to retrieve the current request context and add it to the log message.
 ⚠️ You should import the `AsyncLocalStorageModule` in each app that use the logger.
 It will not be active if there is no middleware set, but is a dependency.

 ### 3.1 Logs levels